 - Do not buy a giant suite to solve a narrow problem.

-That last line is the whole article.
+That last line is the article.

 "Competitor research tools" is mostly a fake category.
 Real buying decisions happen one job at a time.